-- How long people stay on your website and how many pages they view.
+- How long people stay on your website and how many pages they view per session

-- Whether other sites link back to yours—a measure of your online “authority”
+- Whether other websites link back to yours—a measure of your online “authority”

-Much of the advice for SEO can be simplified into this one sentence: Think like your customer.
-If you’re making website visitors happy, their behaviors will earn you good SEO rankings.
-Ask yourself, what phrases will your customers use in searching for your business or products?
+Much of the advice for SEO can be distilled into this single sentence: think like your customers.
+If your website is useful to consumers, their behaviors will earn you good SEO rankings.
+Ask yourself: what phrases will potential customers use when searching for my business or products?
 What kinds of searches will they perform before making the decision to buy?
 If you were your customer, would you find the content on your site so irresistible that you’d share it with your family and friends?
 Let’s break this down:

 - Make your content sharable.
 Social media is here to stay—and a relatively cheap way to get word of mouth going about your business.
-But a social media marketing strategy only works if customers are inspired to share your content.
-People (and other websites) share content for all sorts of reasons.
-You don’t have to have super slick content for it to be shareable.
-If your website offers the best article on how to choose a particular product, how to use products safely and effectively, or is just the best collection of curated links from other resources, your site may become extremely popular and receive “backlinks” from other websites.
-You can also create shareable content by offering a really tempting promotion, beautiful photographs, funny videos of your staff, or creating contests.
+But a social media marketing strategy works best if customers are inspired to share your content.
+People (and other websites) share content for all sorts of reasons, and you don’t have to include slick or gimmicky content to make it shareable.
+If your website offers the best article on how to choose a particular product, how to use products safely and effectively, or is just the best collection of curated links from other resources, you can increase your likelihood of receiving backlinks from other websites.
+You can also create shareable content by offering a tempting promotion, beautiful photographs, funny videos of your staff, or contests.
 The key to being shareable is creating content that is valuable and/or interesting to the viewer.

 Given how many websites there are in the world, it can be difficult to compete if your SEO strategy is too broad.
 Don’t try to be everything to everyone—you’ll be expending a lot of effort and not necessarily getting the return you’re looking for.
 Instead, focus on being discovered by those people most likely to purchase from you—those potential customers looking at their phones right on your block.
-According to research from Google, more searches take place on mobile devices than on computers in 10 countries including the United States.
-Often these customers are looking for nearby businesses or researching products while out shopping.
+Customers are often looking for nearby businesses or researching products while out shopping.
 Make sure your business is found locally using a few quick tips:

-- Register your business with the most common search engines and map services like Google My Business, Apple Maps, and Yelp!
-With 142 million users every month, Yelp! and other review sites should be an important part of your strategy.
-This is much easier to do with a tool.
-For example, Clover Online Listings can help make sure small business information is up to date on the most popular online business directories like Yelp! and TripAdvisor, all from a single dashboard.
-By centralizing your updates, you can avoid inaccuracies between one site and another that can negatively affect search results and frustrate potential customers into choosing a competitor.
+- Register your business with the most common search engines and map services like Google My Business, Apple Maps, and Yelp.
+With 142 million users every month, Yelp and other review sites should be an important part of your strategy.
+Some tools, like Clover Online Listings, can help make sure small business information is up to date on the most popular online business directories like Yelp and TripAdvisor, all from a single dashboard.
+By centralizing your updates, you can avoid inaccuracies that can negatively affect search results and frustrate potential customers into choosing a competitor.

-- Include all contact information on directories and review sites including phone number, website, address, directions as well as links to things like menus or other popular content.
+- Include all contact information on directories and review sites including your phone number, website, address, directions as well as links to things like menus or other popular content.
 You should also make sure that your telephone number is prominently listed on each page of your website.

 - Emphasize location in your keywords and metadata.
 Use your location in your title description and in metadata on your site.
 It will help bump your site in local searches.

 Some researchers claim that you have about 15 seconds to capture the attention of the average visitor online.
-Customers want what they want, they want it now, and they are not afraid to click away if they don’t immediately see something of interest.
+Customers want what they want, they want it now, and they are liable to click away if they don’t immediately see something of interest.
 With that in mind:

 - Invest in a good user experience.
 Search engines take note if they send traffic to a site and the visitor immediately clicks away.
-So if you created content advertising the best celebrity tattoos, but when visitors click to your site they don’t see anything relevant to that ad they will click away immediately.
-OK, you probably didn’t make that mistake…but take a hard look at your ads and content—do they match?
-Will visitors get what they expected when they clicked to your site?
-Making sure your ads are relevant and deliver on user expectations are the first steps to improving user experience.
-Also consider: Is the site designed in a way to encourage visitors to explore the site?
-Is it easy to browse products and to make a purchase?
+So if you created content advertising the best celebrity tattoos, but a visitor doesn’t see anything relevant to that promise when they visit your site, there’s a good chance they will leave your site.
+Take a hard look at your ads and content—do they match?
+Will visitors get what they expect when they visit to your site?
+Make sure your ads are relevant and deliver on user expectations to improve overall user experience.
+Also consider whether the site is designed in a way that encourages visitors to explore it, and whether it is easy to browse products and to make a purchase.
 Remember, your first goal is to get potential customers to discover you, but your immediate second goal is to get them interested in buying from you.
+Make it easy.

-- Make sure your website is mobile-friendly.
+- Make sure your website is mobile friendly.
 If someone searches for a shoe store on their phone, Google knows that search was made on a mobile device.
 Because Google wants that user to have a good experience, they prioritize shoe store websites that are optimized for mobile.
-If your website isn’t mobile-friendly, you may be losing an important segment of potential customers.
-Make sure simple things, like your font size and button size, are easily visible and clickable on a mobile device.
-Clover Online can help you design a mobile-friendly, e-commerce site with the right architecture to improve your SEO.
-If you go through Clover Online your ecommerce site will also have the advantage of being fully integrated with your Clover POS system, so things like tracking inventory and collecting taxes will all be automated.
+If your website isn’t mobile friendly, you may be losing an important segment of potential customers.
+Many website builders automatically optimize the mobile version of your website.
+Clover Online, for example, can help you design a mobile-friendly e-commerce site with the right architecture to improve your SEO.